victor6021/and-app-structure-assignment/README.md

 ### Part 1 - Starter Code

-Start with the assignment project in this repo: https://github.com/LambdaSchool/Android-Fundamentals-Sprint/tree/master/M03
+Start with the assignment project in the current repo.

 ### Part 2 - Add the appropriate packages